-The vehicle is a 2006 GMC Envoy.
 The tailgate will occasionally not open.
 The actuator has already been replaced.
 The electrical system seems to also "act"up when this happens.
 The remote takes several times to open the doors.
 We have replaced the battery several times, the dome light does not come on anymore, the stereo turns off immediately when you turn the engine off, instead of staying on until you open one of the doors.
-This problem occurred on May 11, 2012.

 See all problems of the 2006 GMC Envoy.

-The vehicle was a 2004 GMC Envoy xuv.
-The VIN of this vehicle was 1GKET12S74_.
 The rear tailgate is not operating at all.
 It will not latch closed, it swings down on its own.
 It is currently being held in the latched position by a ratchet strap.
 It has also swung open on its own, while it was still latching properly and the rear window has dropped itself on its own.
-This issue happened on Mon., Apr.
-11, 2011.

 See all problems of the 2004 GMC Envoy.